sudesh22memane/DEMO_GC/readme.txt

    normal css(in style.css file)
 5. Also used W3.JS to separate common templates i.e. footer/header.html and import in index.html with help of w3.js.

-Run application
+Run application :

-1) To Run application you must have npm and gulp install in your system(which is given in git repo) and 'node_modules' folder is avalaible in project
+1) To Run application you must have npm and gulp install in your system(which is given in git repo) and 'node_modules' folder is available in project
    directory.
 2) You must have gulpfile.js, package.json, package-lock.json file with 'src' folder in your project directory.
 3) 'src' folder contain all the files and folder provided in git repo.
 4) Open command prompt in project folder and type command 'gulp' it will open application in browser.

-Instructions for  to test the application
+Instructions for  to test the application :

-After sucessfully configuration and running application you need to test it with following steps,
+After successfully configuration and running the application, you need to test it with following steps,

-1) Open index.html in browser and click on more button to show more content. once you click the more button then text of 'more' button will change to 'Read Less' and if we click on the smae button the it will collapse the content to 2 lines.
+1) Open index.HTML in browser and click on more button to show more content. once you click the more button then text of 'more' button will change to 'Read Less' and if we click on the same button the it will collapse the content to 2 lines.

-2) after clicking the 'Show gallery' button, it will open popup with slick image slider which contain image and author name at bottom of slider image.
+2)'Shwo gallery' button is disbled till we get response from json file and once data loaded show gallery button will enable then click 'Show gallery' button, it will open popup with slick image slider which contain image and author name at bottom of slider image.
 Slider has navigation button from left and right side to navigate to next or previous slide.

-3) You can open same application in mobile or Ipad view.
+3) You can check application in mobile or Ipad view.